zalo/zalo.github.io/_posts/2019-3-3-polar-decomposition.md

 ### Applications

-Matthias uses this technique to great effect in Nvidia FleX's Cluster Shape Matching Solver
+Matthias uses this technique to great effect in Nvidia FleX's Cluster Shape Matching Solver (beginning at 1:15 )
 {% include video id="YOBjHpoImu8?t=74" provider="youtube" %}

-It is a part of the algorithm that solves for the optimal rigid transformation between two sets of points.
+The robust polar decomposition is a part of the algorithm that solves for the optimal rigid transformation between two sets of points (in the shape-matching simulation step).

-This simple application is called the ["Kabsch Algorithm"](https://github.com/zalo/mathutilities#kabsch).
+Out of context, this simple application is called the ["Kabsch Algorithm"](https://github.com/zalo/mathutilities#kabsch).
 The Polar Decomposition stands in for the SVD here.

-I have found the concept of quaternion torque averaging to be useful when taking the [spherical average of multiple quaternions](https://github.com/zalo/MathUtilities/blob/master/Assets/Kabsch/AverageQuaternion.cs), and when performing [fast mesh deformation](https://github.com/zalo/MathUtilities#generalized-mesh-deformation).
+I have also found the concept of quaternion torque averaging to be useful when taking the [spherical average of multiple quaternions](https://github.com/zalo/MathUtilities/blob/master/Assets/Kabsch/AverageQuaternion.cs), and when performing [fast mesh deformation](https://github.com/zalo/MathUtilities#generalized-mesh-deformation).

-It can often be used as an iterative, real-time substitute for an SVD.
+Really, it can be used as an iterative, real-time substitute for an SVD.
 It can even be extended to any number of dimensions (which support constructing angle-axis rotations of course).

 ### The Future?